 - Emmy Award- Winning HyperSmooth 6.0 Stabilization: HyperSmooth continues to set the...

 But the Hero 12 isn’t just about the surface; it can dive to depths of 10 meters without requiring housing.
 With voice control functionality, you can operate it hands-free using simple voice commands.
-Additionally, the live streaming feature lets you share your adventures in real time with friends and followers.
+The live streaming feature lets you share your adventures in real time with friends and followers.

 The GoPro Hero 12 unquestionably stands out as the ultimate choice for those seeking the pinnacle of video quality, performance, and features in an action camera.
 Tailored for professional videographers, avid vloggers, and adventure enthusiasts yearning to capture every moment in exceptional detail.